-Of the CAN related asset accounts in the RAF.
+Of the second of total support assets was assigned or allocated to CAN related asset accounts in the RAF.

 Inclusions in "Product and Customer Costs"

 We are instructed that in calculating the indirect and overhead cost factors "Product and Customer Costs" are expenses involved in supporting external wholesale activities, such as wholesale services sold by Telstra to external access seekers, and internal wholesale activities, such as notional wholesale services supplied by Telstra to its retail business units.
 These activities are as follows: